crystal-lang/crystal-book/syntax_and_semantics/visibility.md

 # Visibility

-Methods are public by default: the compiler will always let you invoke them, even if there is no `public` keyword.
+Methods are public by default: the compiler will always let you invoke them.
+In fact, there isn't even a `public` keyword in the language!

-Methods can be marked as `private` or `protected`.
+Methods can, however, be marked as `private` or `protected`.

 ## Private methods